 The two following articles will go a long way to eliminating any confusion regarding this issue, along with the result of helping one to find the truth of the matter:

-After reading the two articles mentioned above, here are two questions you should ask:
+After reading the two articles mentioned above, here are two questions one should ask:

-2. If you believe you should ultimately adhere to Yahweh’s truth, then what Sabbath Year observance will you recognize?
+2. If one believes they should ultimately adhere to Yahweh’s truth, what Sabbath Year observance should be recognized?